A guide to 2023 Bosch e-bike motors, batteries and displays

 To cater for different bike types, Bosch offers three battery types:

 A recent addition from Bosch, the slim, compact design enables e-bike manufacturers to integrate the battery into their frames perfectly.
 Sometimes called PowerTubes, Bosch offers 400, 500, 625 wH and 750 wH (Watt-hours refers to the number of watts that can be delivered in one hour) versions.
 You’ll spot integrated batteries like this on high-end electric mountain bikes.
-The 750 wH version is new for 2022.
+The 750 wH version was new for 2022.

 One unfortunate consequence of frame batteries is their impact on a rider’s ability to mount and dismount a step-through e-bike.
 To solve this, Bosch designed the rack battery - situated over the rear wheel, but under a pannier rack.
 Again in 300, 400, and 500 wH versions, look out for a battery like this on step-through electric hybrid bikes.